 2. Do you want to lose performance?

 Of course not, right?
-To keep your SSD running at its peak performance, I recommend leaving 10-15% of its capacity unused.
+To keep your SSD running at its peak performance, I recommend leaving at least 10% of its capacity unused.
 This will leave enough space for your drive to write/read data sequentially when possible, instead of having to write/read in various locations, which greatly reduces performance.